Yes, These Luftwaffe Oddballs All Flew!

 |Messerschmitt Me 163 Komet.|

 The Luftwaffe had excellent airplane designers.
-Unlike some other areas of the Nazi regime, these innovators were given absolute latitude to do pretty much whatever they wanted.
+Unlike some other areas of the Hitler regime, these innovators were given absolute latitude to do pretty much whatever they wanted.
 As long as the design promised to be effective it stood at least a chance of being approved.
 While it is easy to point to some failures and conclude that this was a mistake, in fact several excellent and even revolutionary designs flew before the end of the war.

 Bachem Ba 349